nabijaczleweli/feembox/feembox.md

     Can be specified multiple times, in which case each transformation is invoked once, in order, on the current set of parts.

+  -f --force <MIME>

+    Force the post content type to be MIME, overriding what's specified therein.

+    This is done before any transformations.

+    Some feeds specify they're text/plain but are HTML, this can be used to massage them right.

 ## EXIT VALUES